Pylons/pyramid/docs/narr/viewconfig.rst

 ``require_csrf``

   CSRF checks will affect any request method that is not defined as a "safe" method by RFC2616.
-In pratice this means that GET, HEAD, OPTIONS, and TRACE methods will pass untouched and all others methods will require CSRF.
+In practice this means that GET, HEAD, OPTIONS, and TRACE methods will pass untouched and all others methods will require CSRF.
 This option is used in combination with the ``pyramid.require_default_csrf`` setting to control which request parameters are checked for CSRF tokens.